joySUSY/CJKFontAdjuster/readme.md

 Adjust tension of stroke curve
 Apply rounding corner to stroke
 Adjust stroke curvature and stroke width
 The project also allows users to preview text to visualize the effects of adjustments.
-The preview text is: 我.

 Installation
 To run this project locally, you need to have Node.js and npm installed on your machine.
 Then follow these steps:

-Clone this repository to your local machine: git clone https://github.com/your-username/CJK-font-adjuster.git Navigate to the project folder: cd CJK-font-adjuster Install the dependencies: npm install
+Clone this repository to your local machine: git clone https:https://github.com/joySUSY/CJKFontAdjuster Navigate to the project folder: cd CJK-font-adjuster Install the dependencies: npm install
 Start the development server: npm start